-A pastor's anniversary is important because it not only recognizes a pastor’s years of service, but it also celebrates the experience, growth and progress of a church under a particular pastor’s administration.
-Our pastors and spiritual leaders need the love, encouragement, and inspiration that can come from these celebrations.
+A pastor's anniversary is important because it recognizes years of service, and celebrates the experience, growth and progress of a church under a particular pastor’s administration.
+Our pastors and spiritual leaders need the love, encouragement, and inspiration that comes with these celebrations.

 Why Is Our Pastor's Anniversary So Important?